 Speaking of food, Boston is pretty dang famous for its food.
 You would be doing the city a SERIOUS disservice if you weren’t to try out any of its top dishes.

 Start off in Boston’s historic North End and eat your way south as you discover the city’s roots through your tastebuds.
 There’s plenty of Italian-American stuff, from fresh cannolis to pizza sandwiches.
 They’ve got a fair bit of seafood here too, being positioned on the New England coast: we’re talking clam chowder, oysters and the famous lobster rolls.
 You’ll even find baked beans and fish ‘n’ chips (hello Britain).

 - Rating: All ages

 - Cost: Free

 It’s a mountain of delights, making for one of the more non-touristy things to do in Boston.
 Tip: Leave room for Boston cream pie!
 If you have time, you could even take one of the many fantastic food tours in Boston!

-Boston is one of the major cities of the beautiful area that is New England.
+Boston is one of the major cities in the beautiful New England area.
 This region is known for its rugged coastline, endless suburbs and picturesque fishing villages.
-Exploring it using Boston as a base is very, very doable.
+Exploring it, with Boston as a base, is a top plan.